HSBC names Anshul Gupta M&A head for MENA - memo

 In his new role, Gupta will report to Paul Skelton, regional head of global banking and Alain Renaud, the bank's global head of M&A and co-head for its corporate finance business globally.

-Mehanna is relocating to Riyadh as chief strategy officer for Saudi British Bank (1060.SE), a lender 40 percent owned by HSBC.
-Mehanna has advised on several deals in the region, including the takeover by France Telecom FTE.PA of Egypt's Mobinil EMOB.CA in 2012.
+Mehanna is relocating to Riyadh as chief strategy officer for Saudi British Bank, a lender 40 percent owned by HSBC.
+Mehanna has advised on several deals in the region, including the takeover by France Telecom of Egypt's Mobinil in 2012.

 The appointments are effective on June 1, 2013, the memo stated.